KaidenW03/aws-saa-ssm-AutoPatchCompliance/README.md

 ## Further Automation

 After completing the project through the AWS Console, I recreated the process using the AWS CLI to automate the patch audit entirely through code.
 Future improvements included scheduled patching using SSM Automation documents such as AWS-ApplyPatchBaseline.
+Please see 'ssm_patch_scan.sh' for the full automation script.